aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_02_RungeKutta.md

   & = z^n + dt \Lambda z^n + \frac{dt^2}{2}\Lambda^2 z^n + \frac{dt^3}6 \Lambda^3 z^n + \frac{dt^4}{24} \Lambda^4 z^n
 \end{align}

-The last expression coincides with the Taylor expansion of $z^{n+1}$ up to the fourth-order.
-For a non-linear system, one can also prove that RK4 is fourth-order but it is a tedious task.
+The last expression coincides with the Taylor expansion of $z^{n+1}$ up to fourth order.
+For a non-linear system, one can also prove that RK4 is fourth order but it is a tedious task.

 In terms of stability, we also see that the RK4 method is stable for a general autonomous linear system as long as all the eigenvalues of the operator $f$ satisfy,